Diffusion and Flow Matching Models for Tabular Data: A Survey: Generative Models for Tabular Data

 \subsubsection{Intricate Individual Feature Distribution}

-It is pointed out \cite{xu2019modeling} that a feature (namely a column in a table) in tabular data may have complicated distributions in the sense that: 2.1) for numerical feature, the distribution can be non-Gaussian and/or it can have multiple distribution modes; 2.2) for a categorical feature, the distribution of categories can be highly imbalanced.
-For example, instances of the major category can take more 95\% while those of minor categories take only 5\% in total; 2.3) within the same feature type (namely numerical or categorical), different features usually have different statistical properties (e.g., feature-wise marginal distribution) due to the fact that the meanings of different features can be various.
-In contrast, pixel values of each image in an image dataset are usually assumed to follow the same distribution.
+A feature in tabular data, i.e., a column, may have a `complicated distribution' \cite{xu2019modeling}: 2.1) for a numerical feature, the distribution can be non-Gaussian and/or it can have multiple distribution modes; 2.2) for a categorical feature, the class distribution can be highly imbalanced; or 2.3) within the same feature type (numerical or categorical), different features usually have different statistical properties (e.g., feature-wise marginal distribution) due to the fact that the meanings of features can be different.